Non-backtracking Graph Neural Networks: Theoretical Analysis

 To address these issues, several studies have turned to spectral analysis of GNNs.
 From a spectral viewpoint, GNNs can be seen as functions of the eigenvectors and eigenvalues of the given graph. \cite{nt2019revisiting} showed that GNNs operate as low-pass filters on the graph spectrum, and \cite{balcilar2020analyzing} analyzed the use of various GNNs as filters to extract the relevant graph spectrum and measure their expressive power.
 Moreover, \cite{oono2020graph} argue that the expressive power of GNNs is influenced by the topological information contained in the graph spectrum.

-The eigenvalues and the corresponding adjacency matrix eigenvectors play a pivotal role in establishing the fundamental limits of community detection in SBM, as evidenced by \cite{abbe2015exact}, \cite{abbe2015community}, \cite{hajek2016achieving}, \cite{yun2016optimal}, and \cite{yun2019optimal}.
+The eigenvalues and the corresponding adjacency matrix eigenvectors play a pivotal role in establishing the fundamental limits of community detection in SBM, as evidenced by \cite{yun2019optimal}.
 The adjacency matrix exhibits a spectral separation property, and an eigenvector containing information about the assignments of the vertex community becomes apparent \citep{lei2015consistency}.
 Furthermore, by analyzing the eigenvalues of the adjacency matrix, it is feasible to determine whether a graph originates from the Erdős–Rényi (ER) model or the SBM \citep{erdHos2013spectral, avrachenkov2015spectral}.
 However, these spectral properties are particularly salient when the average degree of the graph satisfies $\Omega(\log n)$.
 For graphs with average degrees $o(\log n)$, vertices with higher degrees predominate, affecting eigenvalues and complicating the discovery of the underlying structure of the graph \citep{benaych2019largest}.

-In contrast, the non-backtracking matrix exhibits several advantageous properties even for constant-degree cases.
-In \citep{stephan2022non}, the non-backtracking matrix demonstrates a spectral separation property and establishes the presence of an eigenvector containing information about vertex community assignments, when the average degree only satisfies $\omega(1)$ and $n^{o(1)}$.
+In contrast, the non-backtracking matrix exhibits several advantageous properties, even for constant-degree cases.
+In \citet{stephan2022non}, the non-backtracking matrix demonstrates a spectral separation property and establishes the presence of an eigenvector containing information about vertex community assignments, when the average degree only satisfies $\omega(1)$ and $n^{o(1)}$.
 Furthermore, \cite{bordenave2015non} have demonstrated that by inspecting the eigenvalues of the non-backtracking matrix, it is possible to discern whether a graph originates from the ER model or the SBM, even when the graph's average degree remains constant.
-This capability sets NBA-GNNs apart and enhances their performance in both node and graph classification tasks, especially in sparse settings.
-These lines of reasoning lead to the formulation of the following theorem. \begin{theorem} \textbf{(Informal)} Assume that the average degree in the stochastic block model satisfies the conditions of being at least $\omega(1)$ and $n^{o(1)}$.
-In such a scenario, the NBA-GNN can map from graph $\mathcal{G}$ to node labels. \end{theorem}
+This capability enhances NBA-GNN's performance in both node and graph classification tasks, especially in sparse settings.
+These lines of reasoning lead to the formulation of the following propositions.

+\begin{proposition} \textbf{(Informal)} Assume the average degree in the stochastic block model satisfies the conditions of being at least $\omega(1)$ and $n^{o(1)}$.
+In such a scenario, NBA-GNN can map from graph $\mathcal{G}$ to node labels. \end{proposition}